Stornoway is the official residence of Canada’s leader of the Opposition, and a recognized federal heritage building.

 Conservative leader George Drew (former premier of Ontario) and his wife were the first residents (1950–1956), followed in 1958 by Lester and Marion Pearson.
 Since then, Stornoway has been home to a succession of political families — the Diefenbakers, the Stanfields, the Clarks and many others — continuing to this day.

-Stornoway is designated as a Recognized federal heritage building by the Federal Heritage Buildings Review Office (FHBRO).
-The property comprises more than 0.42 hectare (one acre) of grounds, one main building with 19 main rooms, hallways and washrooms covering approximately 883 square metres (9,500 square feet), and one outbuilding.
-Like most official residences, it is closed to the public.
+Stornoway is designated as a “recognized” federal heritage building by the Federal Heritage Buildings Review Office (FHBRO).
+The property includes more than 0.42 hectare (one acre) of grounds, one main building and one outbuilding.
+The main building has 19 main rooms, hallways and washrooms covering approximately 883 square metres (9,500 square feet).